Romania Wedding Traditions: What to Expect & What Gifts to Bring

 It’s usually considered rude to leave the party before the cake is served.

-How much money should you gift at a wedding in Romania?
+How much money should you give?

 If you know other people at the wedding, don’t hesitate to ask them how much they’re offering.
+This question, which might sound like something you should never ask, is actually very common at weddings, helping people decide what’s the appropriate amount to give.

 Wrapping up